Creon (king of Thebes): Other representations

-Creon is also featured in Euripides' Phoenician Women, but not in Medea—the latter had a different Creon.
+Creon is also featured in Euripides' The Phoenician Women, but not in Medea—the latter had a different Creon.
+In Euripides' Herakles, Creon is killed in his old age when a descendant of an earlier king of Thebes named Lycus invades to take the crown.

 Creon is portrayed as a tyrant in Geoffrey Chaucer's The Knight's Tale, and in a later adaptation of the same story, William Shakespeare's and John Fletcher's play The Two Noble Kinsmen.
 As in Antigone, he refuses to allow the burial of defeated enemies.
 His enemies' widows appeal to Theseus, who defeats Creon in battle.
 Though much discussed, he does not appear as a character in either version.

 The Roman poet Statius recounts a differing version of Creon's assumption of power from that followed by Sophocles, in his first-century epic, the Thebaid.
 This alternate narrative may have been based on a previous epic of the Theban cycle written by the Greek poet Antimachus in the 4th or 5th century BC.
 Antimachus' work has been lost, but in any case, the classic myths often had more than one variation, and playwrights and poets had some freedom to choose or even innovate for dramatic effect.

-In Moira Buffini's modernisation of the story, Welcome to Thebes, Creon's widow Eurydice is portrayed as President of Thebes following his death.

-Seamus Heaney's The Burial at Thebes (2004) includes a note from the writer comparing Creon's actions to those of the Bush administration.

-Natalie Haynes' novel The Children of Jocasta (2017) portrays Creon as the architect of Eteocles' murder of Polynices, so that he can have Eteocles killed as a traitor and become king himself.
-Antigone inspires the Thebans to turn against him and murder him so that she can become queen.